mxstbr/mxstbr.com/src/pages/thoughts/graphql.md

 That’s why most of the responders to my tweet were right: they probably don’t need GraphQL.

 One thing is for certain, though: whenever you hit any of these problems, GraphQL will be there to solve them for you.

+_Stay tuned for my next essay, which will explain the counterintuitive path that we have learned works best to adopt GraphQL successfully. (subscribe to the newsletter below if you don’t want to miss it!)_